Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: TDE Wind and Torus Interactions

-For a simplified wind ejected in spherical symmetry, the density follows $\rho_{\rm w}(r)=\dot M_{\rm w}/(4\pi r^2 \vw)=3.2\times 10^{4} \mhcm \times $ $(\dot M_{\rm w}/1 \msunyr) (\vw/10^4 \kms)^{-1} (r/0.1{\rm pc})^{-2}$.
-When the fast TDE wind encounters a dense cloud, a bow shock forms at the windward size of clouds, and vanishes as the transient wind's disappear.
-In the meanwhile, the encounter of wind and cloud also drive a cloud shock inside the cloud with velocity of $\vsc \simeq\chi^{-0.5} \vw$ where $\chi \equiv \rhoc/\rhow$ is the density contrast between the cloud and the wind (\citealt{mckee1975}; we caution that the expression in \citet{mckee1975} has different meaning, and details are present in appendix \ref{wdcld}).
-The velocity of the cloud shock is much lower than the wind velocity, but still can reach $\sim 1000\kms$.
+For a simplified wind ejected in spherical symmetry, the density follows $\rho_{\rm w}(r)=\dot M_{\rm w}/(4\pi r^2 \vw)=3.2\times 10^{4} ~\mhcm \times $ $(\dot M_{\rm w}/1 \msunyr) (\vw/10^4 \kms)^{-1} (r/0.1{\rm pc})^{-2}$.
+When the fast TDE wind encounters a dense cloud, a bow shock forms at the windward side of clouds, and vanishes as the transient wind disappears.
+In the meanwhile, the encounter of wind and cloud also drives a cloud shock inside the cloud with a velocity of $\vsc \simeq\chi^{-0.5} \vw$, where $\chi \equiv \rhoc/\rhow$ is the density contrast between the cloud and the wind (\citealt{mckee1975}; we caution that the expression in \citet{mckee1975} has different meaning, and details are presented in our appendix \ref{wdcld}).
+The velocity of the cloud shock is much lower than the wind velocity, but still can reach $\sim 1000~\kms$.
 The timescale of cloud shock sweeping across one cloud is $2\Rc/v_{\rm s,c} = 0.6 {\rm yr} (\Rc/10^{15}{\rm cm})(v_{\rm s,c}/1000\kms)^{-1}$ in which $2\Rc$ is the size of the cloud.
 The cloud size is quite uncertain in the present.
 Observations by X-ray eclipse events or water maser suggest that the size of the cloud may be around $10^{15}$cm (e.g., \citealt{kondratko2005, rivers2011}; \citealt{markowitz2014}).
 Geometrical models for fitting IR spectra adopt larger sizes of clouds (e.g., \citealt{honig2006, nenkova2008, stalevski2012}).
-Thus, after the TDE wind passes the cloud, the cloud shock continues to propagate inside the cloud for years.
+Thus, after the TDE wind passes the cloud, the cloud shock continues to propagate inside the cloud for years (see appendix A.1. in \citealt{mou2021}).
 In the meanwhile, the radiative cooling timescale of post-shock cloud materials is $\tc \sim 1.8 {\rm yr} ~ T_{7} (\Lambda/10^{-23}{\rm erg ~cm^{3}~ s^{-1}})^{-1} n^{-1}_{7}$, in which $\Lambda$ is the cooling function (\citealt{sutherland1993}), $T_7\equiv T/10^7 K$ and $n_7 \equiv n/10^7\cmc$.
-Therefore, the lifetime of cloud shock is limited by the minor one in above two timescales, and we argue that the cloud shock exists in the order of one year.
+The lifetime of cloud shock is limited by the minor one in above two timescales, and we argue that the cloud shock exists for about one year.